Common Reasons Your Car Battery Keeps Dying

 Your car relies on your battery to get the engine started and running.
 But when your vehicle is running, your battery relies on the alternator to help it stay charged.
-The alternator produces electrical energy from the car’s mechanical energy and uses this electricity to charge the battery as well as powering various electrical accessories such as lights, radio and air conditioner.
+The alternator produces electrical energy from the car’s mechanical energy and uses this electricity to charge the battery as well as power various electrical accessories such as lights, radio, and air conditioner.

 If the alternator is doing its job properly, that is if it provides optional charging to the battery, the lifespan of the battery will be maximized.
-But both overcharging or undercharging will shorten the battery’s life.
-In addition, if your alternator isn’t working properly, it’s not charging your battery efficiently, so you might have troubles starting your car.
+But both overcharging and undercharging will shorten the battery’s life.
+In addition, if your alternator isn’t working properly, it’s not charging your battery efficiently, so you might have trouble starting your car.

 If the battery is in good shape, and if the slow-starting issue happens when the car has been running, that is when the engine is hot, the alternator might be the culprit.